Ljovynn/WarioWare-Predicter-GiT/README.md

 Both remix stages and all wario cups will be added soon<sup>TM</sup>

+# Version 2.1 (Updated 2022-10-29)

+-Fixed it so All Mixed Up actually got updated to over 409.
+All Mixed Up also got updated to include microgames up to 614

 # Version 2.0 (Updated 2022-10-28)

 -New menu, which can be navigated using the arrow keys